zeldin/super-reu/docs/registers.md

 C64 memory space.
 Each channel occupies a 16 byte address space, with channel 0 at `DF00` to `DF0F`, channel 1 at `DF10` to `DF1F`, and so on.

+Note like that with the original Commodore REC, DMA transfers can not be performed on a C128 while in 2 MHz "FAST" mode, or when the Z80 is running.

 ### 1700/1750 REC compatible registers

 |Address | Bits | Function                                  | |